Bitcoin reaches new 2018 low as it extends slide below $4,500

 Cryptocurrency advocates say price volatility is to be expected, and that the need for virtual currencies which operate outside the mainstream banking system will outlast any short-term price falls.

-According to industry tracker Coinmarketcap.com, the total market capitalisation of virtual currencies is now below $150 billion, down from around $800 billion in January. – Reuters
+According to industry tracker Coinmarketcap.com, the total market capitalisation of virtual currencies is now below $150 billion, down from about $800 billion in January. – Reuters